 - For tank fed down water services Sanosil may be left in the system and flushed out by routine use after the cleaning process.
-It is assumed that the drinking water will off the rising main.
-For Mains water systems before the stop cock and outside of the building system you should refer to the current approved products and processes (Regulation 31 of the Water Supply (Water Quality) Regulations 2000 & 2001 in England and Wales.) - If flushing is a requirement; open all the taps and flush the system with fresh water.
+It is assumed that the drinking water will be off the rising main.
+For Mains water systems before the stop cock and outside of the building system you should refer to the current approved products and processes (Regulation 31 of the Water Supply (Water Quality) Regulations 2016 in England and Wales.)
+For tanks supplying drinking water a residual level of 70 ppm Sanosil, after 2 hours contact time, can be left in use, without flushing (EN902:2016). - If flushing is a requirement; open all the taps and flush the system with fresh water.
 Flushing toilets and urinals will also aid the removal from the tank fed systems.
-Final testing using the Sanosil test kit will confirm that the product has been fully removed. - Biofilm flushing should be undertaken on systems that have been neglected or show signs of Biofilm build up.
-Sanosil will strip biofilms and flushing ensures the debris is removed. - 15.
-Re-instate the system to full service conditions by opening any valves that have been shut during the process and removing the signage. - 16.
+Final testing using the Sanosil test kit will confirm that the product has been fully removed.

+Biofilm flushing should be undertaken on systems that have been neglected or show signs of Biofilm build up.
+Sanosil will strip biofilms and flushing ensures the debris is removed.

+- 15. Re-instate the system to full service conditions by opening any valves that have been shut during the process and removing the signage. - 16.
 Finally, record all actions in the system Logbook and sign and date the cleaning record sheets.